5l1v3r1/jdacs4c-pilot1/jason/README.md

 # Documentation and software for the "Predicting drug-pair synergy from the predicted synergy probabilities of individual drugs"

-This file provides a high-level overview of the steps needed to reproduce the results in drug-pair synergy publication.
+This README provides a high-level overview of the steps needed to reproduce the results in drug-pair synergy publication.
 The three primary steps are:

-1. Download and process the data
+1. Download and process the synergy, gene expression and 2D drug structure data
 2. Build the synergy prediction program
 3. Run the synergy prediction program